 Your wages, your bank account and even your property are in jeopardy right now.
 This judgment is still valid and the attorney can act on it.
 Not only is it valid, but the balance has been going up at a fixed interest rate per year since 2007.
 In California, the judgment rate of interest is 10 percent.
 The interest rate could vary from state to state.

-The attorney does need a court order to garnish your wages.
+The attorney does need a court order to garnish your pay.
 That would require a bit of time, but not much.
 If this is an experienced collection attorney, he could have that order in less than 45 days.
 Your employer could begin garnishing wages in less than two months from the date of this letter.

-This type of judgment is good for 10 years from the date the court originally signed the order.
+This kind of judgment is good for 10 years from the date the court originally signed the order.
 At the end of the 10-year period, the creditor can renew the judgment through a very simple process for another 10 years, and so on.
 You could have this judgment follow you for decades.

 You have a couple of options.
 The best one for your credit is to pay the debt.
 If eligible, you can file bankruptcy to eliminate the judgment and balance.
 Or you can also try to settle the account with a lump-sum payment or short-term repayment of a settlement.

 Before applying for a new credit card, check your credit for free at myBankrate.

 However, the path you currently have taken -- head in the sand, hope it goes away -- has finally caught up with you.
 Don't dally any longer.

 To ask a question of the Bankruptcy Adviser, go to the "Ask the Experts" page and select "Bankruptcy" as the topic.
 Read more Bankruptcy Adviser columns and more stories about debt management.